US housing starts climbed 18.6 percent in January

 WASHINGTON — U.S. housing starts jumped 18.6 percent in January, as builders ramped up construction of single-family houses to the fastest pace in eight months.

-The Commerce Department says January ground breakings occurred at a seasonally adjusted annual rate of 1.23 million.
+The Commerce Department said Friday that January ground breakings occurred at a seasonally adjusted annual rate of 1.23 million.
 Home construction rebounded sharply from December, when the annual rate was just 1.04 million.

+The rebound after December’s plunge fueled optimism among economists that new-home sales will improve in 2019.
+The low 3.8 percent unemployment rate has provided a stable economy that has increased interest from would-be buyers, but affordability challenges from high prices and tight inventories have restricted sales.
+Analysts see the possibility for new construction to ease these pressures and increase sales.

+“Given the underlying strength in overall housing demand, slow and steady growth in new supply will support a modest increase in sales,” said Mike Fratantoni, chief economist for the Mortgage Bankers Association.

+Matthew Speakman, an economic analyst for the real estate company Zillow, said that housing might still look sluggish over the next few months, but the construction gains suggest that the outlook will eventually brighten.

+“I was a difficult end to 2018, but builders appear primed for better days ahead,” Speakman said.

 Most of the new construction came from single-family houses, which were being built at the strongest rate since May 2018.
-Still, overall housing starts in January were slightly below the 2018 average as the pace of apartment construction slowed.
+Still, overall housing starts in January were slightly below the 2018 total of 1.24 million as the pace of apartment construction slowed.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.